Why a Child Might Be Hard to Understand

 Can You Have More Than One Speech Sound Disorder?

 Yes, absolutely.
 The presence of one type of speech sound disorder does not rule out the presence of another, though life would be easier if it did.
 This is why speech therapists take their time to fully understand exactly what is happening when a child is difficult to understand.
 Because, just like there are different types of speech sound disorders, there are different treatment strategies and they are not all created equal.
-A good therapist will select the approach that best fits the root of the issues at hand.
-As with anything, if the solution chosen is not a good match for the problem, progress will probably be slow or limited.
+A good therapist will select the approach that fits the root cause.

 How Can I Help My Child With Their Speech Clarity?

-In my honest opinion, speech clarity is generally not something parents should work on without guidance and training from a licensed speech-language pathologist (aka, speech therapist).
-Not only is there a hierarchy of what should be addressed first for the best outcome but, in some cases, imperfect practice can actually cause more problems.
+Speech clarity is generally not something parents should work on without guidance from a licensed speech-language pathologist.
+There's a hierarchy to what should be addressed first, and practicing the wrong things can sometimes reinforce the problem.

 It’s Time to Ask an Expert